Making Afro-German history visible – DW – 08/10/2023

 It took decades of work to free themselves from this self-effacement.

-But Abenaa is all the louder today.
-In her early 30s, she became a co-founder of the Initiative for Black People in Germany.
+But Abenaa Adomako is all the louder today.
+In her early 30s, she became a co-founder of the Initiative of Black People in Germany.
 "We have found a place where we can strengthen ourselves and demand recognition.
-Nobody can get past us anymore."
+Nobody can get past us anymore," she said.

 The community had to write the history of Black Germans themselves, as it had never been adequately documented.
-Compared to the US or Great Britain, for example, this process is still in its infancy in Germany, says Abenaa Adomako, who works for a non-governmental organization.
+Compared to the United States or United Kingdom, for example, this process is still in its infancy in Germany, said Adomako.

-Many African Americans, as descendants of slaves, can trace their family history in archives, and their stories are already well-established in the collective memory in the US, with Oscar-winning films such as Steven Spielberg's "The Color Purple" or Steve McQueen's "12 Years a Slave."
-But that is not the case in Germany.
+Many African Americans, as descendants of slaves, can trace their family history in archives.
+Their stories are already well-established in the collective memory in the US, with Oscar-winning films such as Steven Spielberg's "The Color Purple" or Steve McQueen's "12 Years a Slave."
+But that isn't the case in Germany.

 5th generation: Modern Afro-German life